hazelcast/hazelcast-jet-reference-manual/docs/01_Introduction/00_Data_Processing_Model.md

-Hazelcast Jet provides high performance in-memory data processing by modeling a computation as a _Directed Acyclic Graph (DAG)_ of processing vertices.
-Each _vertex_ performs a step in the computation and emits data items for the vertices it is connected to.
+Hazelcast Jet provides high performance in-memory data processing by modeling the computation as a _Directed Acyclic Graph (DAG)_ where vertices represent computation and edges represent data connections.
+A vertex receives data from its inbound edges, performs a step in the computation, and emits data to its outbound edges.
 A single vertex's computation work is performed in parallel by many instances of the `Processor` type around the cluster.
-The different vertices are linked together through _edges_.

 One of the major reasons to divide the full computation task into several vertices is _data partitioning_: the ability to split the data